chazomaticus/redmine2bugzilla/README.md

   database.
 * `urlbase` should be set to the base URL of the bug database being exported.
   It gets concatenated with `show_bug.cgi?id=` and the bug's `bug_id` tag in some text describing where the bug came from.
+This is wrong for Redmine.
+Oh well.
+(It looks like in more modern versions of Bugzilla, the `importxml.pl` script accepts a `--bug_page` argument that can fix this.)
 * `maintainer` and `exporter` should be set to the email addresses for the maintainer of the bug database being exported and your email address, respectively.  `importxml.pl` can send these addresses a summary of the